Mounia Bennani-Chraïbi

 Mounia Bennani-Chraïbi is a Moroccan political scientist, author and professor at the University of Lausanne.
 She published several works on activism, social media, youth issues and elections.

 Biography

-Mounia attended Paris Institute of Political Studies, where she earned her PhD in political science in 1993.
+Bennani-Chraïbi attended Paris Institute of Political Studies, where she earned her PhD in political science in 1993.

-Between 2002 and 2004, Mounia was the director of Diploma of Higher Specialized Studies (DESS in France) on "Arab world, contemporary Muslim world".
+Between 2002 and 2004, Bennani-Chraïbi was the director of Diploma of Higher Specialized Studies (DESS in France) on "Arab world, contemporary Muslim world".

 She completed her habilitation at Université Paris Sciences et Lettres (PSL) in 2019.

 Books

 Bennani-Chraïbi is the author of the books: